TavaresBaker/SenseSation/README.md

 SenseSation is designed mainly for cybersecurity competitions in which there is a pfSense firewall in the tapology.
 In said competitions, uptime is the number 1 priority so reinstalling the OS is not an option.
 If you can even remotely reinstall, DO IT, DO NOT USE THIS.
 There are programs/artifacts that SenseSation can not catch which can lead to reinfestation.
 If you can't afford to reinstall, welcome to my humble project!

 ## What SenseSation Does:
-- Creates necessary directories for use during cleanup
-- Replaces the console menu with a modified version that presents cleanup options
-- Automatically restores the original console menu if the script is interrupted
-- Offers staged cleanup procedures tailored to your situation
-- Backs up and/or quarantines any file it modifies

 - Repairs any necessary binaries which could have been corrupted or altered
 - Restores startup scripts and php files to break most web shells and some persistance